syin3/cs224w-traffic/README.md

 ## 5, Model evaluation

+The preferred way is to actually make use of the log information.

-Evaluate the trained models using `run_demo.py`.
+Also, we can evaluate the trained models using `run_demo.py`.
 Please notice you need to adjust files, directories personally.

 ```bash
 python run_demo.py --config_filename './data/model/dcrnn_DR_2_h_12_64-64_lr_0.01_bs_64_1108092636/config_55.yaml' --output_filename 'dcrnn.npz'